alkivi-sas/projety-api/README.md

     python manage.py createuser awesome_user

-The password will then be displayed on the command line If you already have a user, you can do it again, it will display the token
+The password will then be displayed on the command line If you already have a user, you can do it again, it will display a valid token

 ### Basic : Authentification